A detailed post on what to expect and what to do while shopping in RC Puram (Ramachandra puram).

 - Mats and rugs

 The old post on this place has a detailed Do’s and Dont’s that you can check.
 This post is about specifics.
 On either side of the RC Puram circle, there are carpet shops.
 They are 250/- to 350/- a kilo.
 Take time to go through them coz you can find some gems.
 We found a boho jute rug (Will post pictures after styling), it was right at the bottom of a large stack of rugs, it was a little over 4 kilos.
 You may have seen the pictures on my instagram stories, I have not yet decided how i want to style it, its going to be for my office.
 We even saw a nice coral cotton rug that was 6ft x 8ft and was a little over 8 kilos costing around 2k which is a steal for something that size.

 Look for a “Manjunatha Enterprises” he has a good collection of rugs too.
 The rug you see in the Cage Pendant DIY is from there.
 It was about 2 kilos.
 He has a good collection of mats and runnersand very neatly stacked, unlike the rest of the shops that sell mats.

 We found some good quality velvet for upholstery.
 It was again sold by the kilo, 650/- a kilo.
 You can get about 1 to 1.5 mts in one kilo.
-I over heard his say 2k per kilo for sheers, you can get a good 15 to 20 mts in a kilo.
+I overheard him say 2k per kilo for sheers, you can get a good 15 to 20 mts in a kilo.
 Look for a store called Tip Top Enterprises for that.

-All in all, we had a good shopping trip, styled images of what we got from there coming soon.
-Do let me know if your found anything amazing on your trip there.
+All in all, we had a good shopping trip, and styled images of what we got from there coming soon.
+Do let me know if you found anything amazing on your trip there.